-Attractive, well-spoken and from all appearances a very sweet girl, but like many Christian men encounter in the dating world, women are increasingly pulling the triggers on creating sexual encounters.
+Attractive, well-spoken, and from all appearances a very sweet girl, but as many Christian men encounter in the dating world, women are increasingly pulling the triggers on creating sexual encounters.

 I don’t mean to imply she acted inappropriately for a woman.

-I mean that as a Christian both sexes should have a discussion on what each other feels comfortable with in terms of affection.
+I mean that as Christians both sexes should have a discussion on what each other feels comfortable with in terms of affection.

-Should she have asked me were it okay to kiss outside her apartment I very well might have agreed, but in the moment and under the circumstances I was compelled to retreat.
+Should she have asked me was it okay to kiss outside her apartment I very well might have agreed, but in the moment and under the circumstances I was compelled to retreat?

 I’d felt uncomfortable.

-Last year I joining a Christian's dating site and found my current girlfriend who I felt comfortable communicating with about my plans for out future sexual encounters.
+Last year I joining a Christian dating site and found my current girlfriend who I felt comfortable communicating about my plans for our future sexual encounters.

 She is beautiful and caring and because we met online we understood what was expected of both of us when it came to communicating what we wanted in the short and long term.